CymmyTyler/Group38/Code-of-Conduct.md

-# Code of Conduct for [Group-38-Something-program]
+# Code of Conduct for [Something-program]

 ## Purpose

-[Group-38-Something-program] values a friendly and inclusive community.
+[Something-program] values a friendly and inclusive community.
 Our goal is to create a welcoming space for all, regardless of background or experience.
 Fill free to chech the code out or make any friendly changes.

 ## Expected Behavior